Boulder Valley School District

 Following the filing of a complaint, there are two available options for resolution:

-- formal complaint grievance process, which involves an investigation and report; or,
+2. The formal resolution process, which involves an investigation and report.

 Informal Resolution.
-When the Title IX Coordinator deems it appropriate, an informal resolution process may be instituted.
-Informal Resolution can include three different approaches:
+When the Title IX Coordinator deems it appropriate, an informal resolution process may be instituted in lieu of proceeding through the formal complaint process.
+Participation in informal resolution must be voluntary, consented to by both the Complainant and the Respondent, and can include three different approaches:

 - When the Title IX Coordinator or Designee can resolve the matter informally by providing supportive measures only and Complainant agrees.